ratsakatika/camera-traps/README.md

 ├── archive             # Directory for analysis, fine-tuning and testing notebooks ├── assets              # Directory for images and other media ├── data                # Directory for storing data
-│   ├── photos          # Subdirectory for photos received
 │   ├── example_photos  # Subdirectory of example photos
+│   └── photos          # Subdirectory for storing photos received
 ├── models              # Directory for storing the AI models ├── notebooks           # Directory for the example tutorial notebook ├── scripts             # Directory for alert system scripts